StackVista/stackstate-docs/configure/identifiers.md

 ### Other StackPacks

 Example URN global scope identifiers from various StackPacks.
+The objects will be uninstalled when the named StackPack is uninstalled.

 * Check function AWS Event Run State shared across AWS StackPack instances:
     * `urn:stackpack:aws:shared:check-function:aws-event-run-state`